Experience the Curriculum

 International and Interprofessional Learning and Collaboration

 The new Health Education Campus—comprising the Sheila and Eric Samson Pavilion and dental clinic building—is envisioned as a way to foster collaboration and communication among future health care professionals from all fields, including medicine, nursing, dental medicine, physician assistant and social work.
-Students participate in interprofessional education experiences throughout their first year, with plans for expansion.
+Students participate in interprofessional education experiences throughout their first year, in the Collaborative Practice I curriculum.

 The School of Dental Medicine also participates in giving critical oral health services via mission trips to underserved areas, such as Peru and the Dominican Republic.
 These programs are additional elective opportunities for our students to understand the difficulties and challenges of global health care delivery.